Digital marketing is the application of a set of digital media marketing strategies.

 Email marketing is not about indiscriminately sending unwanted advertising to any email found in the database, because among other things it can result in the irritation of users and that they stop following us.

-Remarketing is a digital marketing technique where that companies can display contextual advertising to people who have visited their website but have not completed any type of purchase.
+Remarketing is a digital marketing technique by which companies can display contextual advertising to people who have visited your website but have not completed any type of purchase.

 Remarketing allows companies to target users,checking when the purchase process is being abandoned and that specific advertising is offered to those people who have already shown an interest in buying.